Peitor Angell

 Peitor Angell is an American/Canadian Film composer, Songwriter, record producer, arranger and conductor.

 His credits include production, arrangement, and songwriting work with new artists as well as established Grammy Award winning artists, including Charo, Cissy Houston, Barbra Streisand and Thelma Houston.

 As an artist working in collaboration with many guests artists, Angell releases his music via the Buon-Art World record label.
 His style of composition is often a blend of British Invasion, 60s Pacific Coast Jazz, Alternative Pop and New Age Minimalism Chill Out.
 Angell also releases music under the name Monte Carlo & His Orchestra.

-In 2011, Angell was featured in The Sweet Inspirations documentary "This Time".
-His TV credits include "Hollywood and the News", and "Miss USA".
+In 2011, Angell was featured in The Sweet Inspirations documentary This Time.
+His TV credits include Hollywood and the News, Miss USA and the Roku original movie Jingle Bell Love (2024).